intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

    information.
 One such tool is ``alsa-info.sh`` `which the audio/sound subsystem developers provide <https://www.alsa-project.org/wiki/AlsaInfo>`_.

-Those examples should give your some ideas of what data might be wise to attach, but you have to think yourself what will be helpful for others to know.
+Those examples should give you some ideas of what data might be wise to attach, but you have to think yourself what will be helpful for others to know.
 Don't worry too much about forgetting something, as developers will ask for additional details they need.
 But making everything important available from